jasma-balasangameshwara/ExploratoryDataAnalysis.github.io/README.md

     from sklearn.linear_model import LogisticRegressionclf
     LogisticRegression(class_weight={0:1,1:10})

+Step 15 - Search for features with different names but similar data.

+Step 16 - Use np.where for feature engineering.
     There is no one method to do this, and this should be constructed as a hyperparameter search problem for your particular problem.

     from sklearn.utils.class_weight import compute_class_weight